The Best of The Art of Noise

-The Best of the Art of Noise is the name of a series of compilation albums with songs by the British synthpop band The Art of Noise.
+The Best of the Art of Noise is the name of a series of compilation albums with songs by the British synth-pop band Art of Noise.
 The first version was released on the China Records label in November 1988.

 The Best of the Art of Noise was released with at least ten different track listing variations from 1988 to 1997.
 The first version was on LP format and contained 7" single mixes, while the corresponding compact disc release that year contained the extended or 12" single remixes of all of the tracks.
 However, LP releases in territories such as Korea and Argentina featured a combination of both track listings.
 A Japanese CD version from 1991 was identical to the standard CD but contained two more mixes of "Kiss" as bonus tracks.